mpuerta004/RecommenderSystem/README.md

 ![](./Picture_readme/QueenBeesWorkflow.drawio.png)

-# Use case - Example:
+## Use case - Usage workflow of MVE used as an standalone module

 1. **Create a Beekeeper:**  Defined at [http://localhost:8001](http://localhost:8001) in secction Beekeeper at the POST endpoint [/beekeepers/](http://localhost:8001/docs#/BeeKeepers/create_beekeeper_beekeepers__post) you can create a new beekeeper.
     ![](./Picture_readme/create_beekeeper_real.png)